 3) Students must read and sign Agreement on the Use of Recorded, Electronic, Braille or Other Alternatively Formatted Course Materials.

 4) Students should contact the coordinator with any questions or concerns regarding textbooks in alternate formats.

 Textbooks in Audio-Format

 Jamestown Community College is an institutional member of Learning Ally.
-Students may receive textbooks through the DSS Office using the institutional account.
+Students may receive textbooks through Accessibility Services using the institutional account.
 Students who are individual members should continue to obtain their textbooks through Learning Ally.
-In the event that textbooks are not available through Learning ally, the DSSO can assist with contacting the publisher to obtain an electronic version of the text.
+In the event that textbooks are not available through Learning Ally, Accessibility Services can assist with contacting the publisher to obtain an electronic version of the text.